Solar Powered Silence With the SolarMaax Watermaker

 • Price.
 Everyone wants a good price.
 The price for the SolarMaax was comparable to other similar systems.
 Some were slightly lower price and some were higher.
 Some were much higher.We had a few questions before we ordered, and they were all answered quickly by ElectroMaax.

-We placed the order and received the system in a couple of weeks.
-We knew where we wanted to install the system and once we had it we started placing the components where we thought would be the best layout.
+We placed the order and received the new watermaker within a couple of weeks.
+We knew where we wanted to install it and once we had it, we started placing the components where we thought would be the best layout.

 Not having too much room we did have to make some changes to the system to get the best fit.
 We removed the Clark Pump from the rails and mounted it on the deck inside the settee.
 We kept the membrane housing attached to the rails and mounted it on the bulkhead of the settee – perpendicular to the Clark Pump – making sure the high pressure hoses would reach.